 During printing, it is important that the first layer sticks well to the build plate.
 Leveling the build plate ensures that you have the correct distance between the build plate and the nozzle during printing, for optimal adhesion.
 This must be done before using the Ultimaker Original for the first time and then periodically.

 When adding the printer to Ultimaker Cura, the software will guide you through the build plate calibration steps.
 First, the print head and build plate will move to the Home positions.
 The print head will move to the front-left corner and the build plate will move up.
 After this, you can follow the steps below for leveling the build plate.

 Adjusting the build plate

 When finished with this corner, click Move to next position and the print head will move to the next point.
-Repeat these steps for the front-right corner and the back-center position.
+Repeat these steps for all points.

 Tip: For accurate bed leveling, it is advised to use a piece of paper.
 Slide the paper between the nozzle and build plate at each point and make sure that you feel slight friction when moving the piece of paper.

 During the last step, the Ultimaker Original will print a square on the build plate in order to check if the build plate has been properly calibrated.
 Before starting this test print, ensure that filament has been loaded into the printer.

 When 3D printing, it is very important that the first layer is nicely pressed onto the build plate with flat lines of filament and no gaps in between.
 Check the following images to see a successful first layer and two unsuccessful ones.